Japan

 • International Standards on Auditing

-Japanese GAAS (auditing standards generally accepted in Japan) consist of the standards issued by the Business Accounting Council (BAC)—an entity operating under the auspices of the Financial Services Agency—and the standards issued by the Japanese Institute of Certified Public Accountants (JICPA).
-BAC’s standards consist of the Auditing Standards, Standard to address Risks of Fraud in an Audit (applicable to the publicly traded companies only), and the Standard on Quality Control for Audits.
-The BAC’s standards are supplemented by Auditing Standard Committee Statements (ASCSs) and Quality Control Standards Committee Statement (QCSCS) issued by JICPA.
-The standards issued by the BAC and the ASCSs and QCSC issued by JICPA, taken together, comprise Japanese GAAS.
+The standards issued by the BAC and SAS and SQMS issued by JICPA, taken together, comprise Japanese GAAS.
 All audits must adhere to the Japanese GAAS.
-Companies that are subject to statutory audits in Japan are identified in the Financial Instruments and Exchange Act and the Companies Act.
+Companies subject to statutory audits in Japan are identified in the Financial Instruments and Exchange Act and the Companies Act.
 Statutory audits are also required for other specific types of entities in accordance with relevant laws or regulations.

 • Code of Ethics for Professional Accountants